- What is a display ad?

 Long gone are the days when it was easy to allure potential customers with well-designed creative.
 Display advertising comes in a variety of forms, sizes, formats, and advertisers are fighting to make a stance because of the tightening competition.

 On top of effective hooks and messaging you should also think through how to make your ad unit functional.
 A highly functional ad unit does not only cover the acute needs of the customer, it recognizes the true motives and feelings of people who buy this product or service.
 Exactly these qualities influence the behavior of the audience.
 Simply put, a person has not even decided what they look for and the functional ad unit already addresses this need.

 Such an offer lets you communicate the needs of your target audience effectively as it appeals to their needs.
 Plus, it provides you with additional opportunities to draw app installs and advertise with push ads when the users are staying near your physical store.
-Here’s how the messaging, in this case, may look like:

 This way marketers should not rely on luck when crafting their creatives, rather think of the value that you can bring to your audiences, think about how to educate them to use your product so that they could achieve the greater effect, and then recommend your service to other people.
 In many regards, this concept overlaps with what native advertising has to offer.

 Try to understand the pain points of your target audience, then think about how you can solve these problems without promoting your products or services directly.

 Display ads example with a compelling message and added user value may also lead to the landing page.
 In this case, it should include a vivid call to action.